Reduce Patient Safety Risks

 Antimicrobial stewardship initiatives are greatly impacted by false-positive blood cultures.
 Over 1.2 million people have a false positive blood culture in the United States annually, the majority of which are prescribed unnecessary or inappropriate antibiotics.
 This contributes to the proliferation of antibiotic resistant organisms, and numerous patient safety risks including a significant increase in CDI.

-Enhance Quality Outcome Metrics
+Impact Quality Outcome Measures

 On average 60% of a hospital’s reimbursement for service comes from The Centers for Medicare & Medicaid Services (CMS).7 Reimbursement metrics include: the patients’ experience of care, and occurrences of hospital acquired infections (HAIs).
 Clostridium difficile infection (CDI) is a key component of the NHSN Standard Infection Ratio (SIR) calculation for hospital reimbursement, and it is on the rise.
 Almost 500,000 patients acquire CDI every year, with 70% linked to an inpatient setting.8 Unnecessary and inappropriate antibiotic usage is the leading contributor to the increase in CDI, with studies showing that 26% of CDI cases could be eliminated with a 30% reduction in broad spectrum antibiotics.
-The use of Steripath, and virtually eliminating false-positive blood cultures, has been shown to reduce antibiotic use.
+The use of Steripath, and significantly reduce false-positive blood cultures, has been shown to reduce antibiotic use.
 Implementing this technology directly impacts this quality outcome metric, and the health and safety of patients.

 Eliminate Unnecessary Reporting